 What about cannabis use in individuals with a pre-existing psychiatric disorder?

-A meta-analysis of six articles, with 2391 individuals as sample, and an average follow up of 3.9 years looked at cannabis use in persons with prior diagnosis of bipolar disorder.
-The study found that cannabis use can contribute to worsening of bipolar disorder symptoms and a three times increased risk of developing another manic episode.
-These findings strongly suggest caution with cannabis use in people with prior history of bipolar disorder.
+A meta-analysis of six studies with a total sample size of 2,391 and average follow up period of 3.9 years, looked at cannabis use in persons with a prior diagnosis of bipolar disorder.
+The study found that cannabis use can contribute to worsening of bipolar disorder symptoms and can increase the risk of developing additional manic episodes by three-fold.
+These findings strongly suggest that those with a history of bipolar disorder take caution with cannabis use.
 (3)

 Another study looked at the link between cannabis use in teens and the risk for developing schizophrenia-type symptoms and/ or depression by age 26.
 The study divided the 1,037 subjects into three groups:

 Group 1: Those who used cannabis at least 3 times by age 15

 Group 2: Those who used cannabis by age 18

 Group 3: Those who either never used cannabis or used it only once or twice by age 18 (control group)